rubytogether/rubytogether.org/app/views/news/2016-10-16-october-2016-monthly-update.html.md

 ---
-summary: "Ruby Together paid for 70.3 hours of work"
+summary: "This month we released Bundler `1.13.[3..6]`, weather great internet storms, and dramatically improved response times.
+We did it with 70.3 hours of paid work on Bundler, RubyGems, and RubyGems.org."
 ---

 <% title "October 2016 Monthly Update" %>

 Welcome to the September 2016 Ruby Together monthly update!
-This month we ???.
-We paid for 70.3 hours of work on Bundler, RubyGems, and RubyGems.org.
+This month we released Bundler `1.13.[3..6]`, weather great internet storms, and dramatically improved response times.
+We did it with 70.3 hours of paid work on Bundler, RubyGems, and RubyGems.org.

 ## ruby together news

-* Major development highlights
-* Big organizational changes
-* meta stuff
 * new hires

-* new members
-* new companies
+We got 6 new developer members this month!
+Many thanks to Megan Tiu, John Akers, Rob Nichols, Olivier Lacan, Cameron Dutro, and Christoph Lupprich ^_^ !!!

+We also got a new corporate member this month [Gleam](https://gleam.io/), a business growth and marketing platform.

 ## bundler news